FALCONN-LIB/FALCONN/doc/how_to_use.md

 As of now, FALCONN supports static datasets.
 We plan to add the support for dynamic datasets shortly.

+## Installation and Usage

+FALCONN is a header-only library.
+It means that you simply need to add the folder `src/include` to the folders searched for the header files (`-I` switch for `gcc`).

+FALCONN uses [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) as a dependency.
+Eigen is header-only as well, so you just need to make your compiler search in `external/eigen` for the header files.

 ## The Main Class

 To use FALCONN, one should include the main header file `lsh_nn_table.h` and use the namespace `falconn`